itisbugra/legion/README.md

-# @werkzeug / Legion
+# Quessly server-side infrastructure: Legion

-Central repository for the server-side installation of Werkzeug.
+Central repository for the server-side installation of Quessly.

 ## Installation